himanshu11sghgit/Register-API/README.md

 (a)     I Assume that you are using Postman:
     Postman is recommended if you want to see Access Tokens.

 (b)     If you are not using Postman that you can get Response from the API using Django Rest Framework default API View Interface.
-    you can login using Session Authentication (on the top right cornor).
+You can login using Session Authentication (on the top right cornor).
 It is also responsible for logout (after you successfully loggedin).

 (c)     you cannot see token on Django Rest Framework Default API View Interface.